braver/Solarized/README.md

 ## Installation

-After installation select either Light or Dark from the Select Color Scheme entry in the command palette.
+After installation select either Light or Dark from the "Select Color Scheme" entry in the command palette.
+To select a matching UI theme, use the "Select Theme" command palette entry.

 ## Buy me a coffee